eliasthor/lexo-django-guide/README.md

   github, create repository
-  locally, in some generic folder (e.g. DjangoStuff), clone the git repository move into the new folder from git cd lexometrica
+  locally, in some generic folder (e.g. DjangoStuff), clone the git repository move into the new folder from git
+  $ cd lexometrica

   create venv
+  $ python3 -m venv lexovenv
+  -- on a different pc I ran into an error saying venv was not installed -- installing python3-venv was suggested
+  -- but after some researching I ran
+  $ python3 --version
+  Python 3.6.5
+  $ sudo apt-get install pyton3.6-venv
-  python3 -m venv lexovenv
+  $ python3 -m create venv lexovenv
+  -- it worked
+  -- activate it
   . lexovenv/bin/activate

   python --version
   Python 3.5.2
+  # Python 3.6.5 on the other PC
   python -m pip install --upgrade pip setuptools Successfully installed pip-18.0 setuptools-40.1.0